eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Number-with-unit

 This sets the size of the socket send buffer to request, with the special value of "default" indicating that it should try to satisfy the minimum buffer size.
 If both are at "default", it will use whatever is the system default.
-If the maximum is set to less than the minimum, it is ignored.
+It is ignored if the maximum is set to less than the minimum.

 The unit must be specified explicitly.
 Recognised units: B (bytes), kB & KiB (2^10 bytes), MB & MiB (2^20 bytes), GB & GiB (2^30 bytes).